Virtualization-projects/ui-for-docker-wiki/Ways-to-run-dockerui.md

 This is the fastest way to develop with the HTML, CSS, and Javascript portion of dockerui.

-- clone this repo to /path/to/dockerui and `cd` into that directory
-- in the `Dockerfile` change `ADD . /app/` to `VOLUME /app`
-- build the image : `docker build -t me/dockerui ./`
-- run the container with `/path/to/dockerui` binded to `/app` Use the following Dockerfile
+Use the following Dockerfile
 ```
 FROM scratch